Insomnia

 Disease

 This condition affects the patient´s sleep, making it difficult to fall asleep and sleep continuously for several hours, drastically reducing the quantity and quality of sleep, which does not allow adequate rest and recovery.
-So, if you suffer from insomnia you wake up tired and in a low mood, which affects your quality of life and your professional and personal performance.
+So, if you suffer from insomnia you wake up tired and without energy, which affects your quality of life and your professional and personal performance.

-The adequate sleep time for an adult is 6 to 8 hours per night, so sleeping for fewer hours has repercussions on health, a situation that if extended for a long time can cause serious complications.
+The adequate sleep time for an adult is 6 to 8 hours per night, so sleeping for fewer hours impacts health, and if this happens for a long time it can cause serious complications.

 Sometimes insomnia appears as a single disorder, but other times it can be part of a set of conditions that act together.

-Although we have all experienced acute insomnia due to stressful situations or worries, which lasts from one day to two weeks, when the disorder lasts more than a month, it is chronic insomnia, which appears by permanent stress, hectic lifestyle, or adherence to customs and behaviors that affect sleep.
+Although we have all experienced acute insomnia due to stressful situations or worries, which lasts from one day to two weeks, when the disorder lasts more than a month, it is chronic insomnia, which appears by permanent stress, a hectic lifestyle, or adherence to habits and behaviors that affect sleep.

 Chronic insomnia appears for the following reasons: